dewi-tik/authentik/website/integrations/services/calibre-web/index.md

 ## authentik configuration

-To support the integration of _Calibre-Web_ with authentik, you need to create an application/provider pair in authentik.
+To support the integration of _Calibre-Web_ with authentik, you need to create an application/provider pair and a correspdonding group in authentik.

-_Any specific info about this integration can go here._

 ### Create an application and provider in authentik